 The CCAHD Foundation acts as an umbrella organization that brings together international conservation management bodies, cetacean scientists from around the world, and a steadily increasing number of organizations and individuals within the countries where the Critically Endangered Atlantic humpback dolphin is found.
 The CCAHD Foundation’s aim is to promote and support research and conservation actions throughout the species’ range, and provide robust conservation advice on the Atlantic humpback dolphin.

 - The uplisting of the IUCN conservation status of the Atlantic humpback dolphin from Vulnerable to Critically Endangered in 20171;

-- A meeting of cetacean scientists at the World Marine Mammal Conference in Barcelona in December 2019, which discussed how to reinvigorate and prioritize conservation efforts for Atlantic humpback dolphins2;
+- A meeting of cetacean scientists at the World Marine Mammal Conference in Barcelona in December 2019, during which participants discussed how to reinvigorate and prioritize conservation efforts for Atlantic humpback dolphins2;

 - A desire to implement the conservation and management measures recommended for the species by the Convention on Migratory Species, the IUCN Cetacean Specialist Group and the International Whaling Commission.
 Despite several clear warning signs of declining status little progress has been made for the species during the 21st Century, and concerted collaborative effort is required to address this 3,4,5,6.